fusion-energy/openmc-dagmc-wrapper/docs/source/install.rst

 To complete the software stack OpenMC, DAGMC, Cubit and the DAGMC/Cubit plugin will also need installing.
-We don't have simple instructions for these packages yet but one option is to duplicate the stages in the `Dockerfile <https://github.com/fusion-energy/paramak-neutronics/blob/main/Dockerfile>`_
+We don't have simple instructions for these packages yet but one option is to duplicate the stages in the `Dockerfile <https://github.com/fusion-energy/paramak-neutronics/blob/main/Dockerfile>`_ or to make use of the `install scripts <https://github.com/fusion-energy/paramak-neutronics/blob/main/install_scripts/`_

 Docker Image Installation
 -------------------------